Deacon Spotlight: Ethan Cushing

 Financially: Save, save, save.
 I know it’s tough when you’re just starting out, but throw every dollar you can toward paying off loans and into savings vehicles.
 The sooner you start, the more your money will work for you.

 Lastly: I know the first question most people ask at a party is “Oh so what do you do?”
-Who cares?
-What are you passionate about?
+And that’s fine and can be interesting…but make sure you have good answers to these questions as well: What are you passionate about?
 What makes you laugh?
 What is on your bucket list?
-We can easily get trapped in the lie that our work defines us but it’s equally as valid for our work to simply be a fund-raiser to live the life we want outside of the 9-5.
+What brings you joy?

 We know that relationships are important for any kind of development.
 How do you build and maintain your network?